 Honestly, when I look back I only ever ate sushi, chicken katsu curry or Yonezawa steak.
 It was all just so good.
 I should’ve done a food tour for starters – to open my mind –but I was just too busy scoffing sushi.
 Love the stuff.

 It also didn’t help that I was by myself, so eating in fancy restaurants wasn’t really on my list of things I wanted to do.
-Next time I’d go with someone and look up some interesting and fun restaurants to go to.
+Next time I’d go with someone and look up some interesting and fun restaurants to go to so I could learn even more about food in Japan.

 I did make it to the Robot Restaurant, that was fun!